 Indie – Independent.
-Without Investor Money.
+Self-motivated.
 Creative.

-Magazine – Digital Media
+Magazine – Digital Media, collection of written articles

 What are Indie Games?

 The video game landscape is constantly changing.
 With that in mind, it’s becoming harder to define exactly what “indie” means.
 In the age of crowdfunding and indie publishers, that old rule of “self-funded, self-published = indie” no longer applies.
 At IGM, we do our best to define indie gaming as a state of mind more than anything else these days.
 What does that mean exactly?
 Well…

 IGM Defines an Indie Game as…

 Video games which are made by passionate game developers who typically publish their game.
 But the most important aspect of being indie is to be unshackled in your creativity, to never let financial investment dictate the terms of your own vision.
 Indie Games will typically stretch the boundaries of what has been done already and sometimes even what is commonly accepted as normal practice.
 They’re quirky, experimental, nostalgic, and almost always, fun.
 The one thing that they all have in common is the level of passion poured into the game by their developer, as these games are made of a desire to make a great game, rather than making money.

 IGM Defines an Indie Developer as…